obodriagovatvonagedotcom/nexmo-developer/_documentation/en/reports/overview.md

 > The Reports API Beta is available free of charge for all customers until the 1st of May 2020.
 After that date, charges will be applied if the number of requests exceeds the Free Usage Tier.
 Please use [this form](https://info.nexmo.com/ReportsAPI.html) to request the API pricing.

 ## Features
 You can query your CDRs using a wide range of filters.
-Time-wise, data records are kept for thirteen months (maximum retention period).
+Data records are kept for thirteen months (maximum retention period).
 Records older than 13 months cannot be obtained because they are automatically deleted from the system.
 Depending on your query pattern, you can choose from one of the two versions of Reports API: asynchronous and synchronous.
 Asynchronous version is optimized for infrequent and large data queries (from several records to tens of millions).
 Synchronous version is optimized for frequent and periodic retrievals of small batches of data records (from one record to tens of thousand per query).

  | Feature  | Reports Synchronous (GET endpoint) | Reports Asynchronous (POST endpoint) |
  | --------------- | --------------- | --------------- |